astral-sh/ruff/crates/red_knot_test/README.md

 specifying its language; currently only `py` (Python files) and `pyi` (type stub files) are supported.

-The simplest possible test suite consists of just a single test, with a single file.
+The simplest possible test suite consists of just a single test, with a single embedded file:

 ````markdown
 ```py